latest

 Sometimes, diverting ourselves for a few minutes or a few hours helps.
 Follow these detours to see where they lead you.

 We'll add more content as we find it.
-If you have suggestions for license-free, Creative Commons or copyright-permitted photos, art, creative writing or videos, please send it to us at MoodfuelCO@gmail.com
+If you'd like to submit photos, art, creative writing or videos that you created, we'd love to include your work!
+Please contact us at MoodfuelCO@gmail.com.

 In swirling purple, blue, gray, white and orange, an anvil-shaped thundercloud hovers above Colorado Springs.
 Purple and gold lightning is visible on the left, in the center and up in the cloud on the right as rain comes down toward the bottom left corner.
 A few pine trees are visible at the bottom as are the lights of the city.